NateEpps/ncc4/README.md

 ~$ ./ncc --help
 ncc v0.2
 Usage:
 	./ncc [options OR see explanation]

  -h / --help            Bring up this help info
  -v / --version         Print version info
+ --print-rax            Use PRINT_RAX scaffold.
+Defaults to MAIN
+                        without this option.

 When options are not present, ncc reads from standard input and writes to standard output. ncc can be run interactively, but file